eembees/club-data-postgres/deck/slides.md

 # Summary
+## Feature list I did not have time to implement
+1. Add weather data to check correlation over time
+2. Segment by age and find if there are some times that are more/less popular with age.

-## WHat I would look into for scalability
+## What I would look into for scalability
-- Snowpipe setup
+- Snowpipe setup for streaming data into it
 - Airbyte type ELT job
 - Connecting to internet to be able to process larger datasets
 - Figure out how to load HDF4 files from MODIS to do Geo Based things

+## Questions?